-The Western Sydney International Airport is located approximately 15 kilometres south-southeast of Penrith and approximately 20 kilometres east of Liverpool.
-As this assessment addresses impacts relating to the airspace, the community that may be impacted comprises a larger area around the airport.
+The Western Sydney International Airport is located approximately 15 kilometres (km) south-southeast of Penrith and approximately 20 km east of Liverpool.
+As this assessment addresses impacts relating to the airspace, the community that may be impacted comprises a larger area around the Airport Site.